-- o Lands suitable for retail, business, and commercial activities - Infrastructure must meet County standards
+- o Lands suitable for retail, business, and commercial activities - o Infrastructure must meet County standards

 The Anahola Town Center Plan (2009) created a vision and conceptual plan for a portion of DHHL's Anahola lands on either side of Kūhiō Highway.
 The plan was developed through a community-based process and adopted by the Hawaiian Homes Commission in 2009.
-Implementation of the Anahola Town Center Plan was identified as a priority project in the 2010 Anahola Regional Plan; however the land uses proposed in the plan were never adopted as amendments to the land use designations in the 2004 Kaua'i Island Plan.
-Elements of the town center plan included:
+Implementation of the Anahola Town Center Plan was identified as a priority project in the 2010 Anahola Regional Plan; however the land uses proposed in the plan were never adopted as amendments to the Anahola/Kamalomaloʻo Land Use Plan in the 2004 Kauaʻi Island Plan.
+Elements of the Town Center Plan included: